DovarFalcone/handy-notes/shinyspinner.md

-Apologies for the confusion.
-I made a mistake in the previous response.
-The `spinnerOutput` function does not exist in Shiny.
 To display a loading spinner while the query is running, you can use the `shinyjs` package along with custom CSS to achieve the desired effect.
 Here's how you can do it:

 1. Install the Required Packages: